stevegrunwell/wp-password-generator/README.md

 If there are features you'd like to see please file an issue request on Github or, better yet, send me a pull request.

-### 2.6

-Two pull requests from David Mosterd has kicked off development of version 2.6 in which the plugin moves towards passing custom arguments to `wp_generate_password` via filters rather than overriding the pluggable functions.
-This will require some further testing and documentation before release in the WordPress.org repository.

 ### 3.0

 How about a total re-write using OOP, more filters (like the ability to remove it from edit user page if desired), and a generally cleaner codebase?